|Caching of DNS addresses||yes||yes|

 *For Windows 2008 R2 and 7, required Service Pack 1 + KB3033929 (SHA-2 digital signing).

 |Recommended hardware||CPU 1GHz and above, modern graphics card.|

-The DNS caching technology has made the next step forward with Portable DNS Cache.
-Now cache records can be saved into a file and loaded upon request.
+The DNS caching technology has made another step forward with the release of Portable DNS Cache.
+Now, cache records can be saved into a file and loaded upon request.
 This software exposes intricacies of communication between a computer and DNS servers, it monitors requests and responses, differentiates requests resolved locally from requests resolved via DNS servers, it filters and blocks unwanted domain names according to filtering patterns.
 The real-time monitoring and firewall capabilities reveal "the secrets" of many programs that are sneaking to the Internet behind your back.
-The simplicity of the user interface allows to perform tasks quickly and intuitively.
+The simplicity of the user interface allows performing tasks quickly and intuitively.
 No need to configure.
 Just start it and see it all.

 The DNS system has been around for many years.
 It serves as a foundation for translating textual names (domain names) into IP addresses used by computers to communicate with each other.

 When connecting to a website, popular Internet browsers like Internet Explorer, Firefox, Mozilla, and Chrome first trying to break down internet addresses on several parts.
 One of the parts is a domain name.
 The domain name is what is sent to DNS servers to obtain the IP address of a server.